 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

-|Our Lady and St Peter, Park Lane-The Terrace, Roman Catholic
+|Our Lady and St Peter, Aldeburgh, Roman Catholic|

 - A description of Aldeburgh transcribed from Stephen Whatley's "Gazetteer of England" (1750) by Mel Lockie © 2011.